IntentArchitect/Intent.Modules/README.md

   - **Quality Assured** - Create your patterns and rest easy knowing that they are consistently rolled out throughout your codebase.
   - **Agile Architecture** - Future-proof your architecture!
 Effortlessly upgrade or even swap out your technologies and design patterns at the push of a button.
 Mitigating technical risk has never been easier.

+## Getting started
+[Register](https://intentarchitect.com/#/user-access/register) on our website and [download](https://intentarchitect.com/#/downloads) the latest release.

+##### Quickstart
+To get a feel for the power of Intent Architect, let's create a "full stack" ASP.NET WebApi 2.2 server with persistence and domain patterns in place.
+Install the latest release and sign in to application using the credentials used for registration.
+In the application:
+  1. Create a new solution
+  2. Create an application in the solution using the "Full Stack ASP.NET WebApi 2.2" template.
+  3. Run the software factory (play button in the top right)
+  4. Apply the code outputs

+Here we've create the scaffolding code for the server, as well as installed all the required NuGet packages.

+  5. Open the solution in Visual Studio 2015/17 _(output will be in the location chosen for your application)_
+  6. Compile and run (_hit F5_)

+Play around by adding Services, Domain classes and DTOs, and see how the patterns are realized in your codebase.

+_(Important: You will need to add the "Aggregate Root" / "Entity" (Domain Driven Development concepts) stereotype to you Domain classes for them to generate.
+This is a requirement of the Intent.RichDomain module, currently being installed for this application template.
+To do so simply right-click the Domain class and select Add Stereotype)_

 ## How it works
 Intent Architect works by feeding information (Metadata) about the application, and how this information should be realized (Modules), into a Software Factory, which then outputs code into your codebase.
 For more information, check out our website [www.intentarchitect.com](https://intentarchitect.com).